 A further important finding is the greater prevalence of several important comorbidities in participants with LLF versus HLF, which could explain the increased mortality risk and worse HRQoL in participants with LLF.
-These results are consistent with greater baseline prevalence and future incidence of respiratory, cardiovascular, or metabolic abnormalities in young adults aged 25-40 years with lower versus normal lung function observed in 2 nonoverlapping young adult cohorts, reported by Agustí et al. In that study, a significantly greater proportion of participants with LLF had baseline respiratory or cardiovascular abnormalities relative to participants with normal lung function, with a numerically greater proportion of participants with LLF also having metabolic abnormalities.
-At follow-up, participants with LLF had a greater incidence and earlier occurrence (by approximately a decade) of morbidities relative to participants with normal lung function.
-As in this study, baseline LLF was associated with a greater mortality risk (hazard ratio [95% CI]: 2.3 [1.4, 3.7]) in Augusti et al,6 but no HRQoL measurements were reported.
-The significant differences in SGRQ scores observed in this study may be partially driven by a difference in the prevalence of baseline comorbidities between participants with HLF and LLF, given that they are unlikely to be explained solely by lung function differences.
+These results are consistent with greater baseline prevalence and future incidence of respiratory, cardiovascular, or metabolic abnormalities in young adults aged 25-40 years with lower versus normal lung function observed in two non-overlapping young adult cohorts, reported by Agustí et al. 6.
+In that study, a significantly greater proportion of participants with LLF had baseline respiratory or cardiovascular abnormalities relative to participants with normal lung function, with a numerically greater proportion of participants with LLF also having metabolic abnormalities 6.
+At follow-up, participants with LLF had a greater incidence and earlier occurrence (by approximately a decade) of morbidities relative to participants with normal lung function 6.
+As in this study, baseline LLF was associated with a greater mortality risk (hazard ratio [95% CI]: 2.3 [1.4, 3.7]) in Augusti et al. 6, but no HRQoL measurements were reported.
+The significant differences in SGRQ scores observed in this study may be partially driven by a difference in the prevalence of baseline comorbidities between participants with HLF and LLF, given they are unlikely to be explained solely by lung function differences.

-Previous studies have suggested COPD represents a disease of accelerated aging, characterized by genomic instability, telomere attrition, premature cellular senescence, and other hallmarks of aging.
-25,26 One study reported patients with confirmed COPD aged 56-65 years had a similar number of comorbid diseases associated with aging as those without COPD, 15 to 20 years older, irrespective of smoking history.
-For example, the prevalence of atherosclerosis and osteoporosis in patients with COPD aged 56-65 was 1.22% and 9.67%, respectively, versus 0.23% and 5.85% in similarly aged people without COPD and 1.12% and 6.58% in people aged >85 years without COPD.
-Similar results were observed for other comorbidities associated with aging, including chronic renal failure, coronary artery disease, and hearing loss.
+Previous studies have suggested COPD represents a disease of accelerated aging, characterised by genomic instability, telomere attrition, premature cellular senescence, and other hallmarks of aging ^{25, 26}.
+One study reported patients with confirmed COPD aged 56-65 years had a similar number of comorbid diseases associated with aging as those without COPD 15 to 20 years older, irrespective of smoking history 26.
+For example, the prevalence of atherosclerosis and osteoporosis in patients with COPD aged 56-65 was 1.22% and 9.67%, respectively, versus 0.23% and 5.85% in similarly aged people without COPD and 1.12% and 6.58% in people aged >85 years without COPD 26.
+Similar results were observed for other comorbidities associated with aging, including chronic renal failure, coronary artery disease, and hearing loss 26.
 This study suggests LLF in ever smokers without COPD may similarly predict accelerated aging, as participants with baseline LLF had a greater prevalence of chronic diseases than those with HLF, including hypertension, heart or cardiovascular disease, chronic bronchitis, and diabetes.

-While it is known smoking is associated with lung function decline, the rate of FEV1 decline in male and female smokers who quit before the age of 30 is indistinguishable from that of healthy never smokers.
-In contrast, smokers who quit after the age of 40 have significantly higher rates of FEV1 decline compared with healthy never smokers and early quitters.
+While it is known smoking is associated with lung function decline, the rate of FEV1 decline in male and female smokers who quit before the age of 30 is indistinguishable from that of healthy never smokers 27.
+In contrast, smokers who quit after the age of 40 have significantly higher rates of FEV1 decline compared with healthy never smokers and early quitters 27.
 Therefore, early clinical assessment and intervention with the aim of encouraging smoking cessation at an early age before development of long-term lung function decline or symptoms of COPD is warranted.
-Indeed, pre-COPD-which identifies patients at any age with respiratory symptoms or other structural/functional pulmonary abnormalities without airflow obstruction was raised in the GOLD 2024 report, emphasizing the importance of acknowledging the risk of developing COPD in smokers with LLF and other relevant clinical characteristics.
+Indeed, pre-COPD-which identifies patients at any age with respiratory symptoms or other structural/functional pulmonary abnormalities without airflow obstruction 28-was raised in the Global Initiative for Chronic Obstructive Lung Disease (GOLD) 2024 report 17, emphasising the importance of acknowledging the risk of developing COPD in smokers with LLF and other relevant clinical characteristics.